danielsobrado/spring-cloud-kafka-microservices/README.md

 We will favor NoSQL for large volumes of data that are not transactional in nature.
 The BASE model will be applicable.

-NoSQL DBs like [MongoDB support transactions] (https://www.mongodb.com/docs/manual/core/transactions/), we'll choose MongoDB for the reactive version of this example.
+NoSQL DBs like [MongoDB support transactions](https://www.mongodb.com/docs/manual/core/transactions/), we'll choose MongoDB for the reactive version of this example.

 ### Use MySQL